brittnylapierre/miiicro/README.md

 Will draw the manually entered collections in the selected layout

 ## IIIF Collection Preview Module

 Options:

 IIIF Presentation API url = ""

-Collection ID
+Enter Collection ID manually

-Enter manifest ids manually
+Enter manifest ids for manifests to show manually

 Layout: Grid, Slider, Pagination

 Paginate?
     # per page

 Manifest page - select one from existing pages that the search results will link to, with the manifest id in the query string